jerryhgladinet/docs/admin/source/chapter03.rst

 4.8.4 Guest Users
 ^^^^^^^^^^^^^^^^^^^^

-Other reports are also available such as Guest Users **(3)**, which are users that don't have a home directory but are invited to participate on some shared folders and shared files.
+Other reports are also available such as Guest Users, which are users that don't have a home directory but are invited to participate on some shared folders and shared files.

 4.8.5 Node Performance